NBISweden/EGA-SE-user-docs/bianca.md

   Bianca, so you will need to provide your password along with your two-factor authentication code.

-* Copy the image and public key files to the project drive in the wharf using the `cp` command:
+* Copy the binary and public key files to the project drive in the wharf using the `cp` command:

   ```bash
   cp crypt4gh* ~/<project_name>/